Weidner Center for the Performing Arts

-The Weidner, also known as the Weidner Center for the Performing Arts, WCPA, or Weidner Center is a performing arts center in Green Bay, Wisconsin, on the University of Wisconsin–Green Bay campus.
-Named after the university's first chancellor, Edward Weidner, the venue opened January 15, 1993.
+Weidner Center for the Performing Arts, also known as The Weidner, WCPA, or Weidner Center is a performing arts center in Green Bay, Wisconsin, located on the University of Wisconsin–Green Bay campus.
+Named after the university's first chancellor, Edward W. Weidner, the venue opened January 15, 1993.

 History

-The Weidner's original gift came from surgeon David A. Cofrin (son of Austin E. Cofrin and namesake of UW-Green Bay's library) with the stipulation that the center be located on the UW-Green Bay campus and that it serve the community.
+The Weidner's original gift came from surgeon David A. Cofrin (son of Austin E. Cofrin and namesake of UW-Green Bay's library) with the stipulation that the center be located on the UW-Green Bay campu, that it serve the community, and be named after Ed Weidner.
 The university used state funds for the project as the original plan for UW-Green Bay's campus included a performing arts center.
 Namesake chancellor Weidner began a fundraising campaign in the late 1980s that raised the remainder of the $18.4 million required for the building.
 The university calls The Weidner a "'comm-university' center, supported by both the university and the communities of northeastern Wisconsin".